-Garry Thomas, political revolutionary: peace activist and originator of the write-in idea.
-While not an organizer with Revolt Against Plutocracy, he realized the only way to prevent Senator Sanders from suing political parties that might want to nominate him to run on their ballot line is to organize a write-in campaign.
+Garry Thomas, political reformer: peace activist and originator of the write-in idea.
+While not an organizer with Citizens Against Plutocracy, he realized the only way to prevent Senator Sanders from suing political parties that might want to nominate him to run on their ballot line is to organize a write-in campaign.
 He said, “if Bernie Sanders did not want to run as a third party candidate and be a ‘spoiler,’ there’s nothing to stop us from writing him in when we vote in November;” and the light bulb clicked on.
+Between that conversation and the launch of our strategy, we discovered primary season leverage.
 He also resides in Ithaca, NY.

-Currently, Niko has put his education on hold in order travel the country and investigate the corruption that is going on within the both the DNC and Hillary Clinton’s campaign.
-Niko spoke at a Jill Stein rally in Detroit:
+Currently, Niko has put his education on hold in order travel the country and investigate the corruption that was going on within the both the DNC and Hillary Clinton’s campaign.